Woman's Belly with hands heart shape around belly button with flower on top

 FAQ from Readers

-Massage gun on stomach for constipation?
+Massage gun on stomach for constipation.
+Would it help?

 In general, movement helps improve regularity and relieve constipation.
 For this reason, massage guns have the potential to be used for constipation.
-However, a massage gun may have the opposite effect, causing an upset stomach and worsening digestive problems.

-You can use a massage gun on your lower abdomen to address problems like muscle tension.
-However, we don’t recommend this use because the lower abdomen can be a sensitive area containing important organs that don’t handle percussion very well.
+However, we don’t recommend this use because the lower abdomen can be a sensitive area containing vital organs that don’t handle percussion very well.

-Massage Gun on Stomach – Bottom Line
+Massage Gun on Stomach | Conclusion

-To reiterate, using a massage gun on the stomach probably isn’t the best idea for most people.
 Although there are some viable uses and devices, such as the Ekrin 365, that have the potential to get the job done safely, the risks ultimately outweigh the potential benefits.

 Take care!